soc/scala-lang/documentation/tutorial/java/index.md

 scope of this document.

 ## Genericity

-The last characteristic of Scala we will explore in this tutorial is genericity.
-Java programmers should be well aware of the problems posed by the lack of genericity in their language, a shortcoming which is addressed in Java 1.5.

 Genericity is the ability to write code parametrized by types.
 For example, a programmer writing a library for linked lists faces the